 - Stay up-to-date on current trends

 Technology continues to advance FRC.
-New developments to improve fire-resistant apparel like greater comfort, higher quality and multiple functionality are on the horizon in this industry.
+New developments to improve fire-resistant apparel like greater comfort, higher quality and multiple functionalities are on the horizon in this industry.
 Staying aware of what is available can help you find the best options for you.

 FRC can greatly reduce your risk of injury or even save your life if you’re in an emergency.
 To find your perfect fit, visit Working Person’s Store and WorkingPerson.com.
 We offer a wide selection of gear from outerwear, pants, overalls, accessories, underwear, rain gear and more.
 With quality brands like Carhartt, CAT, Wrangler, you will find styles and sizes that will work for you.